huytran216/EyeHex-toolbox/README.md

 ![alt text](https://github.com/huytran216/EyeHex-toolbox/blob/main/Manual/Img/Path.png?raw=true)
 *Examples of the data/ folder structure, with two raw images.
 Image img1.tif is used here to generate training data.
 The ommatidia segmentation is then applied to img2.tif file.*

+It is recommended that you backup and create a new empty `data/` folder for each dataset (e.g. new strains, or new developmental conditions).

 ## Preparing training data
 This step will help users generate training data for the machine learning module.
 It needs to be done once whenever a new type of image (from e.g. electron microscope, brightfield microscope…) or a drastic change in microscopy settings is introduced.